-There are only six horses in Saturday’s $500,000 Breeders Crown Pace, but it will not make picking the winner any easier
+There are only six horses in Saturday’s $500,000 Breeders Crown Pace, but it will not make picking the winner

 Art Official won last weekend’s prep race and the last three major stakes – the U.S. Pacing Championship, Ben Franklin and William R. Haughton – have had three different winners in Shadow Play, Mister Big and Shark Gesture.